google/go-cloud/internal/website/content/howto/docstore/queries.md

   equal to, greater than, or less than a value.
 The "not equals" comparison isn't supported, because it isn't portable across providers.
 - `OrderBy` specifies the order of the resulting documents, by field and direction.
-For portability, you can specify at most one `OrderBy`, and it field must also be mentioned in a `Where` clause.
+For portability, you can specify at most one `OrderBy`, and its field must also be mentioned in a `Where` clause.
 - `Limit` limits the number of documents in the result.